 Apollo’s Musettes Ensemble – Treble Youth Choir

-Talented young singers, age 11-17, are chosen by audition for their clear, pure voices and outstanding musicianship.
-The ensemble rehearses on a project basis under the direction of Margaret Carpenter Haigh, who holds a degree in choral conducting from Cambridge University in the UK.
+Talented young singers, age 10-17, are chosen by audition for their clear, pure voices and outstanding musicianship.
+The ensemble rehearses on a project basis under the direction of AF’s Artist-in-Residence, Amanda Powell.
 The Musettes ensemble performs under the direction of Jeannette Sorrell with the professional musicians of Apollo’s Fire in programs where children’s voices are appropriate for the repertoire.
-Singers chosen for solos receive individual coaching from Ms. Haigh and Ms. Sorrell.
+Singers chosen for solos receive individual coaching from Ms. Powell and Ms. Sorrell.

 Since its founding in 2005, the Musettes Ensemble has performed in nearly 30 concerts with Apollo’s Fire, including Purcell’s Dido & Aeneas and Vivaldi’s Gloria.
 The Musettes also appear on AF’s acclaimed CD recording of the Christmas Vespers by Michael Praetorius and have been heard across the country on national radio broadcasts of that program.

 “Being a part of the Apollo’s Musettes for the past 2 years has been such an amazing experience.
 I have learned so much and being a Musette has not only allowed me to expand on my passion for music, but also to grow as a singer and ensemble member!”

 “I first got to sing with Apollo’s Fire when I was 16, and the experience opened up new horizons for me.
 It inspired me to pursue a career in music.”

 Apollo’s Fire announces auditions for treble ensemble singers for the April concerts of the extraordinary Bach St. Matthew Passion.